6. Berlin, Germany

-An ancient place packed with the relics of over two thousand years of inhabitation, Rome could ensnare you for a month and you’d still only scratch the surface.
-Yet it's so much more than an open-air museum: its culture, food and people make up a modern, vibrant city.
+An ancient place packed with the remains of over two thousand years of habitation, Rome could ensnare you for a month and you’d still only scratch the surface.
+The city is so much more than an open-air museum: its culture, food and people combine to create a modern, vibrant city.
 Faith and tradition play a key role in Christmas here, and there aren’t many more suitable places on the planet to attend Midnight Mass.

-A fantasy come true for kids and adults alike that refuse to grow up, Father Christmas’s hometown is a must for anyone that still believes in the magic of Christmas.
+A fantasy come true for kids and any adults that refuse to grow up, Father Christmas’s hometown is a must-visit for anyone that still believes in the magic of Christmas.
 Of course the Santa Claus Village and Santa Park see most of the visitors, but nearby Rovaniemi also offers numerous delights.

-The showcase capital of Scotland is an historic, cosmopolitan and cultured city.
+The showcase capital of Scotland, Edinburgh is a historic, cosmopolitan and cultured city.
 The setting is wonderfully striking – perched on a series of extinct volcanoes and rocky crags which rise from the generally flat landscape of the Lothians – and Christmas is done in style.
 Extend your stay for the world-famous Hogmanay a week later.

-East Asia’s most extraordinary city doesn’t let Christmas pass without a fanfare.
+East Asia’s most extraordinary city, Hong Kong doesn’t let Christmas pass without a fanfare.
 Lights dangle from skyscrapers, shop fronts are bedecked in wrapping paper and Christmas music blasts from speakers everywhere.

 Although it can be bitterly cold during the winter months, Washington DC assumes a soul-warming aura in the pre-Christmas period.
 The Pathway of Peace leading up to the National Christmas Tree at the White House lights up daily from dusk until 11pm, and 56 trees – representing fifty states, five territories and the District of Columbia – are planted nearby.